marmistead91/NFL-Draft-Classification/README.md

 Using the NFL Combine stats from 2000-2017 I created a model that classifis whether a player would get drafted or not.

 # Data
 The data is from Kaggle (https://www.kaggle.com/kbanta11/nfl-combine) for stats from the 2000-2017 combine and draft results.
 I also got the resutls for the 2018/2019 combine and draft to test on my model.
+For my models and graphs a player is either a 0 or a 1.
+1 means that they were drafted and 0 means they were invited to the combine but were not drafted.

 # EDA
 Average reps for bench press was higher for drafted players